 This admission of responsibility was long overdue, and the $100 million earmarked for bomb removal is a start.
 But the sum pales in comparison to the $17 million per DAY the United States spent bombing Laos during the Vietnam era.

 Here is an important video of Obama’s comments at the COPE visitor’s center.

 Secret wars are not uncommon.
 They are sometimes secret because the western power is working covertly behind the scenes to serve strategic goals elsewhere.
-Sometimes special ops are hush-hush because their activities would be subject to unwanted scrutiny.
-And sometimes these kinds of wars are secret because they just unknown: the conflict doesn’t capture the public imagination.
-It’s happening far away in a place most have never heard of.
+They are sometimes secret because their activities would be subject to unwanted scrutiny.
+And sometimes these kinds of wars are secret because they just unknown: the conflict doesn’t capture the public imagination, or it’s happening far away in a place most have never heard of.

 During the 20th century, the United States was involved in too many secret wars to count: foreign coup d’états, covert guerilla wars, invasions, blockades, bombing strikes, and occupations on every continent.
 But this style of foreign policy also continues in the 21st: in one astonishing figure, American special ops forces are CURRENTLY (2017) active in 70% of the world’s nations.

-We Americans have to live with the burdens from our past, too, admittedly in a very different way than the Laos.
-We deal with this past in the same way, though: by looking ahead to the future, with the faith that we will yet learn to play a more perfect role in international affairs.
+We Americans have to live with the burdens from our past, too, admittedly in a very different way than the Lao.
+We deal with our past in the same way, though: by looking ahead to the future, with the faith that we will yet learn to play a more perfect role in international affairs.

 In three weeks, Obama— a man who used one of his last trip abroad as president to visit a forgotten country to take responsibility for what the government did a generation ago — will leave office.
 I can’t bear the thought of who’s coming next.
 How can we live with the past, whether as Americans or Lao, when the future has been entrusted to such a man?